coocood/freecache/README.md

 * Strictly limited memory usage
 * Come with a toy server that supports a few basic Redis commands with pipeline

+##Performance
+Here is the benchmark result compares to build-in map, `Set` performance is about 2x faster than build-in map, `Get` performance is about 1/2x slower than build-in map.
+Since it is single threaded benchmark, in multi-threaded environment, FreeCache should be many times faster than single lock protected build-in map.

+    BenchmarkCacheSet        3000000               446 ns/op
+    BenchmarkMapSet          2000000               861 ns/op
+    BenchmarkCacheGet        3000000               517 ns/op
+    BenchmarkMapGet         10000000               212 ns/op

 ##Example Usage

     cacheSize := 100*1024*1024